 Treatment may include clipping or endovascular coiling of the aneurysm to prevent further bleeding.

-While it’s not possible to prevent a brain aneurysm from forming, you can help reduce the risk of an aneurysm rupturing by:
+You can also help reduce the risk of an aneurysm rupturing by:

 - stopping smoking;